 Antipasto Skewers are a simple, yet elegant appetizer that is perfect for any party!
-Made with fresh mozzarella, cherry tomatoes, tortellini and served with a cheesy pesto sauce, this is one party appetizer that everyone loves.
+Made with fresh mozzarella, cherry tomatoes, and tortellini and served with a cheesy pesto sauce, these tortellini skewers are one party appetizer that everyone loves.

 If you are looking for a perfect appetizer, these Antipasto Skewers are it.

 This simple appetizer only takes minutes to whip up, yet is impressive enough for cocktail parties and festive enough for holiday parties.

 Made with grape tomatoes, olives, fresh mozzarella, tortellini, and savory pepperoni or proscuitto, these tortellini skewers mimic the flavors of an Antipasto Platter--hence their name Antipasto Skewers.

 They are the not only delicious to eat, they are also pretty to look at, and are the perfect finger food for any party.

 - Tortellini: I prefer cheese tortellini, as it will not compete with the other flavors on the antipasto skewers, but you can use any tortellini you like.
 Either fresh or frozen tortellini work in this recipe.

 - Pesto: To give our appetizer more flavor and to keep the tortellini from getting gummy or sticky, I recommend tossing the cooked tortellini with a bit of prepared store-bought or homemade basil pesto.
 If you don't like pesto, toss the tortellini with a bit of olive oil or Balsamic Salad Dressing instead.

 - Basil: If you don't happen to like basil or don't have it on hand, substitute the basil with fresh spinach leaves instead.
 I love how much color the greens bring to these skewers.